+The PhD

-Kellogg School of Management | Northwestern University Donald P. Jacobs Center 2001 Sheridan Road | Evanston, IL 60208 847.491.2832 The PhD When you study at the undergraduate level, you are introduced to a field and become aware of unexpected subtlety, nuance, and complexity in a subject area.
+When you study at the undergraduate level, you are introduced to a field and become aware of unexpected subtlety, nuance, and complexity in a subject area.
 In a PhD program, you acquire an intellectual framework that allows you to embrace and accommodate that complexity as you strive to make sense of the world.
 As you progress, your insights help others make sense of the world as well.
-When that occurs, congratulations, you are contributing to knowledge.
-Doctoral study is rigorous and immersive-but it is rewarding.
+When that occurs, you are contributing to knowledge.
+Doctoral study is rigorous and immersive - but it is rewarding.

 A PhD is for those with a passion for learning, a deep curiosity about how the world works, and an affinity for being challenged by new ideas and new experiences.
 As a professor, you will have the opportunity to lead and inspire others through teaching and research.

-Challenging Conventional Approaches The intellectual landscape constantly evolves, putting existing theories and ideas to the test, creating new challenges, and providing the inspiration for new frameworks and ideas.
+Challenging Conventional Approaches

+The intellectual landscape constantly evolves, putting existing theories and ideas to the test, creating new challenges, and providing the inspiration for new frameworks and ideas.
 Faculty and doctoral students have the opportunity to sit back, observe, and study the world around them, and then put forth solutions to questions and problems encountered in the global community and marketplace-innovation through knowledge creation.

 Through rigorous analysis of accepted ideologies, scholars at the Kellogg School of Management identify a question, analyze the empirical data, and apply their theoretical evidence to "real world" business situations.
 These findings challenge conventional wisdom; new theories and models emerge that produce groundbreaking research that makes a lasting impact.

-Kellogg can start you on that research journey as you explore and then discover the next great idea; the idea that reshapes current thought and practice within business and organizations.
-The Kellogg-Northwestern Advantage The Kellogg School of Management has a rich tradition of training the next generation of professors.
+Kellogg can start you on that research journey as you explore and then discover the next great idea, the idea that reshapes current thought and practice within business and organizations.

+Back to Home

+The Kellogg School of Management has a rich tradition of training the next generation of professors.
 Kellogg's doctoral program, based on the Evanston, Illinois, campus of Northwestern University just outside Chicago, awarded its first PhD degree more than 85 years ago.
 Kellogg's PhD program is founded on intellectual rigor, the desire to develop useful frameworks and insights for the business environment, and a culture of collaboration.
 We offer a distinctive, stimulating intellectual environment and culture in support of the research activities of our faculty and students.

+Doctoral Programs

+We invite you to join our community of scholars and work with some of the best minds in the world!
+Choose from among our seven programs of study:

+- Accounting Information & Management

+- Finance

+- Management & Organizations

+- Management & Organizations and Sociology

+- Managerial Economics & Strategy

+- Marketing

+- Operations Management

+Kellogg also offers a JD-PhD degree option that enables doctoral students to earn a law degree and a PhD degree concurrently - optimizing resources and faculty at the Kellogg School of Management and Northwestern University School of Law.

+Follow your curiosity-be inspired!

-We invite you to join our community of scholars as you begin your doctoral studies, within one of our seven programs of study: Accounting Information & Management Finance Management & Organizations Management & Organizations and Sociology Managerial Economics & Strategy Marketing Operations Management Top Research Faculty The Kellogg School of Management's distinguished faculty includes trailblazing scholars whose research has redefined the study of management.
+Top Research Faculty The Kellogg School of Management's distinguished faculty includes trailblazing scholars whose research has redefined the study of management and has set a standard for new ideas and innovation.
+Their work is published in leading peer-reviewed journals.
 The impact of their research has made positive change possible in organizations, markets, and communities worldwide.
-Our faculty carefully balances their dedication to research with their commitment to teaching and mentoring students, recognizing that both activities contribute to the quality of education our students receive.
-FACULTY BY PROGRAM
+Our faculty carefully balance their dedication to research with their commitment to teaching and mentoring students, recognizing that both activities contribute to the quality of education our students receive.
+Number of Tenure-Track Professors by Area